 Just as basic hobbyist models let designers create three-dimensional objects from bottom to top, Khoshnevis says contour crafting is working on bringing that technology to the realm of urban construction.

-Khoshnevis estimated that Contour Crafting will save the construction 20 percent to 25 percent in financing and 25 percent to 30 percent in materials.
+Khoshnevis estimated that Contour Crafting would save the construction 20 percent to 25 percent in financing and 25 percent to 30 percent in materials.
 The biggest savings would come in labor, where Contour Crafting would save 45 percent to 55 percent by using 3D printers instead of humans.
 There would also be fewer CO2 emissions and less energy used.

 Their research also addresses the application of Contour Crafting in building habitats on other planets.
 Contour Crafting will most probably be one of the very few feasible approaches for building structures on the Moon and Mars, which are being targeted for human colonization before the end of the new century.